2007 United Kingdom floods: Buckinghamshire

 On 3 June, Stoke Goldington suffered flash flooding affecting 25 homes.
 Stoke Goldington was affected again on 3 July, with 10 houses being flooded.

 By 21 July, seventy homes and businesses were flooded by the River Ouse in Buckingham and 30 people spent the night in the town's Radcliffe centre, but 10 mi away a system of balancing lakes prevented Milton Keynes from suffering significantly, apart from a flash flood of Stony Stratford High Street from the River Ouse.

 Cambridgeshire

-On 24 July, four bridges in St Neots, Cambridgeshire were shut when the river level peaked, and the Environment Agency warned residents in the St Neots, Paxton and Offords areas to expect flooding that night.
+On 24 July, four bridges in St Neots were shut when the river level peaked, and the Environment Agency warned residents in the St Neots, Paxton and Offords areas to expect flooding that night.
 By 25 July, parts of St Ives were flooded.
 Later the same day, the Environment Agency advised residents near the River Great Ouse that the peak had passed and further flooding was unlikely.

 County Durham

 On 15 June, heavy rainfall caused the postponement of the fourth test match between England and the West Indies at the Riverside Ground, Chester-le-Street.
 On 23 June, flash floods affected parts of Darlington and Stanhope Road, Northgate, St Cuthbert's Way, Parkgate and Haughton Road were closed after water levels rose by about 2 feet (0.6 m).
 It has also led to Woodland Road to improve its drainage to prevent such flooding on one of the main roads out the town.
 On 17 July, flooding affected Peterlee town centre, closing shops and a local school.